G-Alexandre/G-Alexandre/README.md

 ###

 <p align="left">
-🎓 Graduated in Systems Analysis and Development
+🎓 Graduated in Systems Analysis and Development<br>
 ✨ Analytical, curious, and adaptable profile<br>
 📈 Focused on continuous learning and technical growth<br>
 🧠 I like to think like a beginner to create clear and well-structured solutions<br>